codex-academy/SortAndSearch/pages/sorting.md

 ## What makes sorting hard?

 When you looked at the different sorting algorithm what did you notice?
-Maybe you realized that some of them is easier to understand than other algorithms.
-Selection sort is using an algorithm similar to a linear search.
-That search through the list of values for the biggest or smallest value then move it to a separate list.
+Maybe you realized that some of them are easier to understand than other algorithms.
+Selection sort is using an algorithm like linear search.
+That searches through the list of values for the biggest or smallest value then move it to a separate list.

 It keep on doing that until all the values in the list has been sorted.
 The problem with this approach that a lot of steps is required to sort a list of values.
 [BigO notation](https://justin.abrah.ms/computer-science/big-o-notation-explained.html) is the term for the number of iterations or complexity a Algorithm might need to complete.